Heisenberg-Limited Quantum Hamiltonian Learning via Randomly Spread Product-States

 Hamiltonian Learning (HL) is a form of quantum process tomography, and is a crucial subroutine in quantum information processing.
 It aims to characterise an unknown system's unitary dynamics, with applications in quantum simulation, control, sensing, metrology and error mitigation in quantum computing \cite{zhang2017quantum, hauke2012can, Shi300qubits, WeibeHLCert, valenti2019hamiltonian, guo2025mitigating, baumgratz2016quantum, ferrie2013best, singh2023compensating, sergeevich2011characterization, endo2019mitigating, fallani2022learning, strikis2021learning, suzuki2022quantum, yang2020probe, kobrin2024universal, imai2025metrological, peng2022deep}.
 Characterizing a quantum mechanical system's dynamics typically involves learning the parameters of the system's Hamiltonian from experimental data \cite{bairey2019learning, evans2019scalable, franca2022efficient, wilde2022scalably, gu2022practical, heightman2024solving, dutkiewicz2023advantage, hu2025ansatz, ma2024learning, barthe2025quantum, leng2025quantum, zhao2023maximum, yu2023robust, hangleiter2024robustly, rattacaso2023high, wang2015hamiltonian, li2020hamiltonian, granade2012robust, hincks2018hamiltonian, dutt2023active, ferrie2012adaptive, olsacher2025hamiltonian, bairey2020learning, chen2022learning, choi2022learning, kang2025enhanced,li2024heisenberg, mirani2024learning, zubida2021optimal, carrasco2021theoretical, rouze2024learning, anshu2020sample, hu2025demonstration, haah2022optimal, valenti2022scalable}.

 The goal in HL research is to develop an efficient strategy to collect the maximal amount of information about the Hamiltonian using minimal resources, such as data or experimental runtime \cite{dutt2023active, dutkiewicz2023advantage}.
-Current strategies for Hamiltonian learning span a wide range of methods, including gradient-based optimization, as well as methods specifically tailored for robustness under noise to recover Hamiltonians from dynamical data \cite{wilde2022scalably, leng2025quantum, zhao2023maximum, yu2023robust, hangleiter2024robustly, rattacaso2023high}, while others reconstruct Hamiltonians by analysing specifically the many-body dynamics generated by interaction terms\cite{wang2015hamiltonian, bairey2019learning,li2020hamiltonian, gu2022practical} or by employing Bayesian optimization techniques \cite{granade2012robust, evans2019scalable, hincks2018hamiltonian, ferrie2012adaptive, olsacher2025hamiltonian}.
-Also hybrid unitary-dissipative systems have been investigated to capture the interplay between coherent and dissipative dynamics \cite{bairey2020learning, franca2022efficient, wiebe2014quantum, olsacher2025hamiltonian, chen2022learning}.
+Current strategies for Hamiltonian learning span a wide range of methods, including gradient-based optimization, as well as methods specifically tailored for robustness under noise to recover Hamiltonians from dynamical data \cite{wilde2022scalably, leng2025quantum, zhao2023maximum, yu2023robust, hangleiter2024robustly, rattacaso2023high}.
+Other works also reconstruct Hamiltonians by analysing specifically the many-body dynamics generated by interaction terms\cite{wang2015hamiltonian, bairey2019learning,li2020hamiltonian, gu2022practical} or by employing Bayesian optimization techniques \cite{granade2012robust, evans2019scalable, hincks2018hamiltonian, ferrie2012adaptive, olsacher2025hamiltonian}.
+Hybrid unitary-dissipative systems have also been investigated to capture the interplay between coherent and dissipative dynamics \cite{bairey2020learning, franca2022efficient, wiebe2014quantum, olsacher2025hamiltonian, chen2022learning}.